 Dropping Courses: Courses may be dropped from a student's schedule through the drop/add period as specified in the semester course bulletin without a record of the dropped course appearing on the student's permanent record.
-Students may drop courses directly in PAWS, or by requesting assistance from the Registrar's office.
+Students may drop courses directly in PAWS within Banner registration, or by requesting assistance from the Registrar's office.
 Short or mini-courses may be dropped in the same manner before 15 percent of the course duration has passed.

-Withdrawing from Courses: Following the end of the drop/add period, students may withdraw from classes according to the following policies: When a student withdraws from a course before 60 percent of the course duration has passed, a grade of W will be assigned.
-After 60 percent of the course duration has passed, a student may not withdraw.
+Withdrawing from Courses: Following the end of the drop/add period, students may withdraw from classes according to the following policies: When a student withdraws from a course before 75 percent of the course duration has passed, a grade of W will be assigned.
+After 75 percent of the course duration has passed, a student may not withdraw.
 A grade of W does not affect the student's grade-point average but does count toward financial aid as hours attempted.

 Over Enrollment Requests: If your class has reached its maximum enrollment, you may be approached by students requesting "over enrollment" authorization.
-At your discretion, see your department chair or administrative assistant to process an over enrollment authorization.
-Authorization may be granted by signing a Course Addition form.
+At your discretion, see vour department chair or administrative assistant to process an over enrollment authorization.
+Authorization may be granted through the Banner system.
+Contact your administrative assistant for help.